dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interop.md

 * Multiple user requests are processed by the server-side app.
 Don't call `JSRuntime.Current` in a component to invoke JavaScript functions.
 * Inject the `IJSRuntime` abstraction and use the injected object to issue JavaScript interop calls.
-* While a Blazor server-side app is prerendering, calling into JavaScript isn't possible because a connection with the browser hasn't been established.
-For more information, see the [Detect when a Blazor server-side app is prerendering](#detect-when-a-blazor-server-side-app-is-prerendering) section.
+* While a Blazor app is prerendering, calling into JavaScript isn't possible because a connection with the browser hasn't been established.
+For more information, see the [Detect when a Blazor app is prerendering](#detect-when-a-blazor-app-is-prerendering) section.

 The following example is based on [TextDecoder](https://developer.mozilla.org/docs/Web/API/TextDecoder), an experimental JavaScript-based decoder.
 The example demonstrates how to invoke a JavaScript function from a C# method.
 The JavaScript function accepts a byte array from a C# method, decodes the array, and returns the text to the component for display.